More time for fun.

 As a professional open source software user, I believe that I have a moral obligation to give something back to the open source community.

 I publish the source code of many internal tools on Github.
 These tools have helped me scratch my itches, so I hope they can be useful to others.
-Some of my collaborative work is published together with Gerard’s Govannon and under the umbrella of Beta Corp.
+This is why I’ve setup a Github profile for RoRMaas, to continue this traditiion.
+Over the years I’ve contributed to projects hosted at clients and other consultants, so you’ll see some of my collaborative work is published together with Gerard’s Govannon and under the umbrella of Beta Corp.
 Whenever I find missing features in software I use, I try to contribute back in the form of a pull request to add those missing features.

 Reisbalans offers companies a way to give employees a mobility budget, which employees can spend flexibly, instead of working with fixed travel compensation which may or may not be sufficient.
 From a software perspective it’s closely related to accounting software, in that there is a lot of bookkeeping and transaction processing happening.